Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Conclusions

 Using this quantity, we find that the importance of environment/LOS effects varies significantly from field to field.
 Therefore, we argue that each field needs to be modeled individually.
-Even accounting for the uncertainties in building the 3-D mass models, we find that directly calculating the external convergence from the 3-D mass models produces a narrower distribution than that from ray tracing through N-body simulations.
+Even accounting for the uncertainties in building the 3D mass models, we find that directly calculating the external convergence from the 3D mass models produces a narrower distribution than that from ray tracing through $N$-body simulations.
 This translates to a stronger prior on measuring the Hubble constant.
 We find that lens galaxies that are in groups tend to have a stronger contribution from the ENV/LOS than those that are not in groups.

-We show that fitting lens models that ignore the ENV/LOS does not reproduce the input lens system parameters or the Hubble constant.
-Models that fit an external shear, the Lens+Shear models, overpredict the Hubble constant and the Einstein radius of the main lens galaxy; these quantities need to be corrected using some other constraint on the external convergence, which is typically done in post processing.
-Our 3-D lens models do not produce this bias (or any other model parameters) because we explicitly include the convergence in the lens models.
+We show that fitting lens models that ignore the ENV/LOS (Lens-Only) does not reproduce the input lens system parameters or the Hubble constant.
+Models that fit an external shear, the Lens+Shear models, overpredict the Hubble constant and the Einstein radius of the main lens galaxy; these quantities need to be corrected using some other constraint on the external convergence, which is typically done in post-processing.
+The Lens+3D Tides models do not produce this bias (or biases in any other model parameters) because we explicitly include the convergence in the lens models, implying that higher-order terms do not lead to biases in the derived cosmological parameters.
+It is still possible that there may be some unexpected bias from how we construct our mass distributions, but that is beyond of the scope of this paper and will be considered in more detail in future works.

-We show that all models, including both the Lens+Shear and 3-D Lens models, are subject to the lens profile degeneracy in agreement with \citet{Xu15,Schneider13}.
+We show that all models, even when we include all galaxies exactly, are fundementally limited by the lens profile degeneracy in agreement with \citet{Xu16}, \citet{Schneider13}, and \citet{Sluse12}.
 Extra information like kinematic measurements or extended source reconstruction techniques are necessary.

-For either methodology of fitting an external shear (Lens+Shear) or using our 3-D Lens model, we still must choose which galaxies are treated exactly and which are treated in the tidal approximation.
-Our tests suggest that a conservative cutoff in $\Delta_3 x$ is $10^{-4}$ arcseconds, a factor of 30 smaller than the assumed uncertainties on the observed positions.
-This cut typically requires 10-15 galaxies of $\sim 300$ galaxies within 5 arcminutes to be treated exactly, making the calculation $\sim 400-900$ times more efficient than the full multi-plane lens equation.
+When using our 3D Lens model, we still must choose which galaxies are treated exactly and which are treated in the tidal approximation.
+Our tests suggest that a conservative cutoff in $\Delta_3 x$ is $10^{-4}$ arcsec, a factor of 30 smaller than the assumed uncertainties on the observed positions.
+This cut typically requires 10-15 galaxies of $\sim 300$ galaxies within 5 arcmin to be treated exactly, making the calculation $\sim 400-900$ times more efficient than the full multi-plane lens equation.